How do you bake a cake?

 After fighting, fighting, and more fighting, Sanji and Luffy defeat Don Krieg.

 Overall... that was a lot of fighting.
 Baratie isn't content to simply hype up the Grand Line, but it also tries to be hype in of itself.
-What kills the hype for me though, is everything to do with Don Krieg, I felt all of that just padded the arc out.
-I hate Don Krieg, he's not a good villain.
+What kills the hype for me though, is everything to do with Don Krieg.
+I hated Don Krieg, he's not a good villain.

 Comparing Syrup Village and Baratie side-by-side, while they are seemingly very different, I feel as though they are equally as substantial, with similar strengths and weaknesses.
 I'm giving it the same score as a result.